Alternatives to the Vancouver Hackspace.12 Jul 2016

 - North Star Metal: Metal recycling, They allow you to wander around but be safe or they will kick you out.

 - Windsor Plywood - Great selection, lots of helpful staff.
-On the expensive side.
+Better then Homedepo but still on the expensive side.

 - Industrial Plastics & Paints - Has most of everything.
 12571 Bridgeport Rd #150, Richmond,

 - Associated Plastics - Great for Acrylic.
 1104 Franklin Street, Vancouver, BC